iuscl-ide/static-catalog/static-catalog-generator/src-docs/site/faq.md

 Some examples are:

 * The data is the result of a past event (an exam, a census, an experiment)
-* The values of the data are for a specific period (the store prices of articles for the current day, the books entered in a library before the current month)
+* The values of the data are for a specific period (the card activity for the last month, the store prices of articles for the current day, the books entered in a library before the current month)
 * The data values are constants (scientific values and tables, internal standard procedures)

 Any data can be used in **static-catalog** generation as long as it is clear that only this data will be available for search and if the data changes then the catalog has to be re-generated